13 Content Marketing Hacks to Increase Web Traffic and Leads

 Visual content is the key to content engagement.
 Research has found that users typically only read about 20% of the text on a web page.
 To boot, they only remember about 10% of what they do read, compared to 65% of what they see.
 Using visuals to support your written content makes it more digestible, engaging, and memorable for readers.

 The proof is in the content performance: blogs with visuals earn 94% more page views than those without them.
-Video is by far the most consumed type of content (it will account for 82% of all online traffic by the end of this year) and infographics are shared 3x as much as any other type of visual content.
+Video is by far the most consumed type of content (it accounts for 80% of all online traffic) and infographics are shared 3x as much as any other type of visual content.

 Adding visuals doesn’t have to be complicated, either.
 You can create short-form videos for social media stories that require minimal production.
 High-quality images can be sourced from reputable websites to add to your blog content.
 You can use apps like Canva to easily create supporting images without any formal design experience.